msens/docker-swarm/README.md

 # Demo Jenkins in this cluster

+#### Set up the system

-To allow infrastructure to login to your public docker repo:
+To allow infrastructure to login to your public docker repo.
+This will save you login credentials in /home/vagrant/.docker/config.json
 ```ruby
 docker login
 ```